grim7reaper/AdventOfCode/2016/Day 04 - Security Through Obscurity/README.md

 With all the decoy data out of the way, it's time to decrypt this list and get moving.

-The room names are encrypted by a state-of-the-art _shift cipher_, which is nearly unbreakable without the right software.
+The room names are encrypted by a state-of-the-art [shift cipher](https://en.wikipedia.org/wiki/Caesar_cipher), which is nearly unbreakable without the right software.
 However, the information kiosk designers at Easter Bunny HQ were not expecting to deal with a master cryptographer like yourself.

 To decrypt a room name, rotate each letter forward through the alphabet a number of times equal to the room's sector ID. `A` becomes `B`, `B` becomes `C`, `Z`